alexanderwe/the-traveler/README.md

 ```
 import Traveler from 'the-traveler';
-import { ComponentType, anyOtherEnum} from 'the-traveler/build/enums';
+import { ComponentType } from 'the-traveler/build/enums';

 const traveler = new Traveler({
     apikey: 'pasteYourAPIkey',
-    userAgent: 'yourUserAgent' //used to identify your request to the API
+    userAgent: 'yourUserAgent', //used to identify your request to the API
 });
 ```